UniExeterRSE/intro-version-control/_episodes/14_remote_branches_with_github.md

 ## Merge remote branch into remote `main`

-Once we have pushed our changes to the remote branch, we can merge said remote branch into remote `main` by means of a Pull Request on GitHub.
-We can create and complete a Pull Request (PR) as follows:
+Once we have pushed our changes to the remote branch, we can merge said remote branch into remote `main` by means of a pull request on GitHub.
+We can create and complete a pull request (PR) as follows:

 - **Step 1** Navigate to your repository on GitHub.